 4. Putting Yourself Last

 Moms are natural caregivers, but you can’t pour from an empty cup.
 Your health matters, and prioritizing it is not selfish—it’s essential.
-What to do:

 Carve out short bursts of “you time.”
 A 10-minute core-strengthening routine during nap time or a walk around the block can work wonders.